zerodogg/WowMigraineHelper/README.md

 ### Brightness filter

-This toggles a filter overlaying the screen, making the game world a lot less bright than normal, while the UI remains normal.
+This toggles a filter overlaying the screen, making the game world a lot less bright than normal.
+By default the filter leaves UI elements untouched, but you can configure it to also reduce the brightness of the UI elements, which can be useful during a migraine attack.
 By default this is bound to `CTRL-ALT-D`, or you can use `/migrainebrightness`.

 ### Frame overlay